How to Configure a Static IP Address on Ubuntu [20 Easy Steps]

 5. Edit the netplan configuration file, adding the desired static IP address, subnet mask, gateway, and DNS settings.
 Save the changes, restart the networking service, and verify the new static IP using ifconfig

-How to Configure a Static IP Address on Ubuntu
+How to Set Static IP Ubuntu?

 1. Open a Terminal.